 That also translated on the writing side.

-After the debacle with Audacious Run, I never skipped anything like that again when I was writing.
+After the debacle with the historical thriller, I never skipped anything like that again when I was writing.

 Instead, I did it on the publishing side.
 Lots of little things that I’m finding as work through my review.